Skip to main content

 Design Decisions

-Why not a server?
+Why not a cloud server?

 Trade-offs